Always begin with visual acuity, the vital sign of the eye.

 Subconjunctival hemorrhage is blood between the conjunctiva and sclera that results from a ruptured conjunctival blood vessel.
 Subconjunctival hemorrhage is caused by direct trauma or indirect injury.
 Although it may be alarming to the patient, it is usually a benign process that occurs with a sudden increase in pressure from sneezing, coughing, straining, or vomiting.
 If atraumatic, the etiology is usually hypertension or spontaneous rupture.

 Corneal injury is common because the epithelium is thin and easily damaged.
 Corneal abrasions are particularly common, representing 10% of all ED visits for eye complaints.
 The cornea is resistant to infection, but when injured, a potential portal to bacteria is created.
 Viral infections that cause injury to the cornea include herpes simplex and varicella (ie, herpes zoster ophthalmicus).
 Contact lens use may predispose the patient to keratitis or a corneal ulcer due to gram-negative bacteria.

 Acute anterior uveitis is defined as inflammation of the iris and ciliary body.
 The most common cause is trauma, with patients usually presenting 1–4 days after the precipitating event.
 Systemic causes include ankylosing spondylitis, Reiter syndrome, inflammatory bowel disease, and chronic granulomatous conditions like tuberculosis or sarcoidosis.
 Infectious ulcerations can also cause anterior uveitis.

 The single most important historical feature that helps determine the cause of red eye is the presence of eye pain.
 Conjunctivitis is characterized by a gritty foreign body sensation and tearing or discharge, but it is usually not particularly painful.
-Viral (ie, adenovirus) and allergic sources tend to be pruritic with watery ...
+Viral (ie, adenovirus) and allergic sources tend to ...